-After completing laboratory sessions, students will be able to

-- 1. Determine various parameters for MEMS devices. - 2.
-Plot characteristics of MEMS devices. - 3.
-Select particular device for specific application. - 4.
-Observe effect of device parameters variation on its performance.
+Lab Outcomes: After successful completion of the lab course students will be able to: 1 Determine various parameters for MEMS devices.
+2 Plot characteristics of MEMS devices.
+3 Select a particular device for a specific application.
+4 Observe the effect of device parameters variation on its performance.